 All that said, it is nice to believe in an altruistic crime-fighting ruling body that really is out to make its citizens safer from gun-wielding iPhone users, as well as technology that utilizes data-wiping “duress passwords” upon having iPhones and other devices stolen – and in their use against both cybercriminals and usurping law enforcement agencies alike.
 Butler makes the further point (partly regarding the data-wiping in case of police confiscation) that, “Legislation like this will have zero impact on preventing terrorists, cyber criminals or any other otherwise law abiding citizens who say ‘I can’t recall’.
 Police have a tough job, but trying to take the easy way out by enacting ineffective, overly intrusive laws will do nothing but take away more rights to privacy.”

 If you have questions or concerns about IT security, cyber safety and your rights to privacy, Where To Start is the leader in providing IT security and consulting in San Francisco.
-Contact one of our expert IT staff at (844) RASM or send us an email at - email@example.com and we will be happy to help.
+Contact one of our expert IT staff at firstname.lastname@example.org and we will be happy to help.